samigits/secure-acceptance-hosed-checkout-backend-nodejs/README.md

-# CyberSource Hosted Checkout API Node.js Example Coded by Samuel Bahiru
+# CyberSource Hosted Checkout API Node.js Example
 > An example of how to integrate CyberSource's Hosted Checkout API (formerly known as Silent Order POST) into a Node.js web application.

 ## Requirements